Nicola Akele: National team career

 Akele represented Italy at various junior international tournaments from 2011 to 2015.
 In February 2020, he made his senior team debut after being called up to the Italy team for EuroBasket 2021 qualification.

 Akele made a second appearance for the Italian Nation Team in EuroBasket 2021 Qualifiers in November 2020.

 Personal life

-Akele's family descends from Kinshasa, Democratic Republic of the Congo.
+Akele's family descends from Kinshasa, Zaire.
 His parents moved to Italy in the 1990s.

 He was married in July 2022.